Define what success looks like and publish performance data

 Things to consider:

-- quantitative and qualitative data has been combined to measure where the benefits are being realized
+quantitative and qualitative data has been combined to measure where the benefits are being realised

 Things to avoid in beta and live